Patient education: Pacemakers (Beyond the Basics)

 How they work — An artificial pacemaker provides an electrical impulse (or "discharge") that can stimulate the heart, thus restoring or maintaining a regular heartbeat.
 Although various types of artificial pacemaker devices are available, they generally include the following components:

-- Flexible insulated wires or leads carry electrical impulses from the generator to the heart muscle and relay information concerning the heart's natural activities back to the pacemaker.
-There may be several such wires, or leads, placed within the heart, most commonly in the right atrium and right ventricle.
+●Flexible insulated wires, or leads, carry electrical impulses from the generator to the heart muscle and relay information concerning the heart's natural activities back to the pacemaker.
+There may be several such wires, or leads, placed within the heart, most commonly in the right atrium and right ventricle; one type of pacemaker is "leadless" and does not have any wires.

 Pacemakers may also be single, dual, or triple chambered:

-- A dual-chamber pacemaker usually has two leads, one to the right atrium and one to the right ventricle, which can allow a heart rhythm that more naturally resembles the normal activities of the heart.
+●A dual-chamber pacemaker characteristically has two leads, one to the right atrium and one to the right ventricle, which can allow a heart rhythm that more naturally resembles the normal activities of the heart and reflects intrinsic depolarization.

-- Triple-chambered pacemakers typically have one lead in the right atrium, one to stimulate the right ventricle, and one to stimulate the left ventricle.
-These devices are inserted in patients who have weakened heart muscle (which results in heart failure).
-These pacemakers "resynchronize" the ventricles and may improve the efficiency of the contraction of the heart, improving its blood flow.
+●Triple-chambered pacemakers typically have one lead in the right atrium, one to stimulate the right ventricle, and one to stimulate the left ventricle.
+These devices are used in patients who have weakened heart muscle (which results in heart failure).
+These pacemakers "resynchronize" the ventricles and may improve the efficiency of the contraction of the heart.
+They are also commonly referred to as "biventricular pacemakers."

 Temporary pacemakers — Temporary pacemakers are intended for short-term use during hospitalization.
 They are used because the arrhythmia is expected to be temporary and eventually resolve, or because the person requires temporary treatment until a permanent pacemaker can be placed.